 Examples of the corresponding angle are any angles which are formed on the opposite side of the transversal.
 Now, it should be noted that the transversal can intersect either two parallel line or two non-parallel lines.
 Thus, corresponding angles can be of two types:

-- Corresponding angled formed by parallel lines and transversals
+- Corresponding angles formed by parallel lines and transversals

 - Corresponding angles formed by non-parallel lines and transversals